 German courts have a considerable history with CBD.
 In some cases, even CBD products containing less than 0.2% have been wrongly designated as having intoxicating value¹².
 Given the overall progression of EU cannabinoid law combined with Germany’s increased acceptance of Cannabis sativa in general, misunderstandings like these are certain to become increasingly uncommon.

 Due to EU regulations, Germany views various categories of CBD products quite differently.
-Many orally ingested CBD products, for instance, are considered to be strictly for “industrial or commercial use,” but if the product is blatantly food-related, then it is ineligible for sale in Germany.
+Many orally ingested CBD products are considered for “industrial or commercial use,” but food-related products are ineligible for sale in Germany.

 CBD gummies, for instance, are illegal in Germany since they violate EU code regarding CBD in food products.
-Cosmetics containing CBD are also viewed differently from other CBD products, another factor requiring due consideration when approaching the German CBD market.
+Cosmetics containing CBD are viewed differently from other CBD products, which is an important factor when entering the German CBD market.

 The CBD-adjacent cannabinoid cannabigerol (CBG) remains something of an unknown in Germany despite making considerable gains in American markets.
 Similar to CBD in being non-intoxicating but fully distinct in its effect and benefit profiles, CBG is certainly something Germans would be interested in under normal circumstances.